vishalathar/ORMV_p1/README.md

 # ormv_p1

 ## Project Description
-A java based ORM for simplifying connecting to and from an PostgreSQL database without the need for SQL or connection management.
+A java based ORM for simplifying connecting to and from a PostgreSQL database without the need for SQL or connection management.

 ## Technologies Used